Astros vs. White Sox Player Props Betting Odds

-Player prop bet options for Andrew Vaughn, Yordan Alvarez and others are available when the Chicago White Sox host the Houston Astros at Guaranteed Rate Field on Saturday at 7:15 PM ET.
+Bookmakers have listed player props for Yordan Alvarez, Luis Robert and others when the Houston Astros visit the Chicago White Sox at Guaranteed Rate Field on Sunday at 2:10 PM ET.

 Bet on this matchup or its props with DraftKings!